Skip to main content

 • Ensuring delivery capability

 During a transition phase, it is crucial that the company's supply of necessary materials and services continues smoothly.
-The interim purchasing manager evaluates existing supplier relationships, identifies risks and ensures that supply chains remain stable and efficient.
+The interim purchasing manager assesses existing supplier relationships, identifies risks, and ensures that supply chains remain stable and efficient.

-An interim purchasing manager is often called in to identify savings potential and reduce purchasing costs.
-Through targeted negotiations, review of existing contracts and the introduction of lean processes, he helps the company emerge from the transition period financially stronger.
+An interim purchasing manager is often brought in to identify potential savings and reduce purchasing costs.
+Through targeted negotiations, review of existing contracts, and the implementation of streamlined processes, they help the company emerge from the transition period in a financially stronger position.

 • Implementation of change initiatives

-The interim purchasing manager is often entrusted with implementing strategic realignments in purchasing.
-Whether it is about digitizing processes, opening up new procurement markets or adapting to changing market conditions - he implements the necessary measures quickly and effectively.
+The interim purchasing manager is often tasked with implementing strategic realignments in purchasing.
+Whether it involves the digitalization of processes, the development of new procurement markets, or adaptation to changing market conditions – they implement the necessary measures quickly and effectively.

-In times of upheaval, it is essential to stabilize and motivate the purchasing team.
-The interim purchasing manager takes the lead, strengthens the team and ensures that all members are working towards a common goal and are ready to continue working successfully even after their departure.
+In times of change, it is essential to stabilize and motivate the purchasing team.
+The interim purchasing manager takes the lead, strengthens the team, and ensures that all members are working towards a common goal and are ready to continue working successfully even after their departure.

 Required social skills of an interim purchasing manager